taminemelissa/intent-classification/README.md

 ## Overview

-This project presents an approach for fine-tuning pre-trained language models to perform dialog act classification or sentiment/emotion analysis.
+This paper presents an approach for fine-tuning pre-trained language models to perform dialog act classification or sentiment/emotion analysis.
 We start with a pre-trained language model and fine-tune it on task-specific datasets from **SILICONE** using transfer learning techniques.
 Our approach improve the model's ability to capture task-specific nuances while retaining its pre-existing language understanding capabilities.
 We experiment with different pre-trained models and compare their performances.
 We also perform undersampling on training data to evaluate the performance gain associated with data balancing.
 Overall, our findings suggest that fine-tuning pre-trained language models is an effective approach for improving the performance of dialog act classification and sentiment analysis models.
 Also,

 ## Reproduce
 ### Data